 The Home Plate caters to the baseball crowd, and is always packed on game days, just before and after the Astros play.
-I would have thought that it would also be busy for lunch on any day being in a busy downtown area, but such is not the case.
-We have been there twice on game days – both times around noon, but the restaurant was virtually empty on both occasions.
+I would have thought it would also be busy for lunch on any day being in a busy downtown area, but such is not the case.
+We have been there twice on game days, both times around noon, but the restaurant was virtually empty on both occasions.

 “Dad, there’s a Craig Biggio uniform back there!
 And over here,” he said, pointing to another wall, “is a Vince Young AUTOGRAPHED game jersey!”

 The Home Plate really does have an impressive array of interesting sports items, but of course, we didn’t go there to browse the memorabilia – we went there to eat.
 Both times I have been there, only one other table had customers besides my group.
-Logic and common sense would have you believe that you will be waited on very quickly in such a situation.
+Logic and common sense would have you believe you will be waited on very quickly in such a situation.

-Unfortunately, for reasons that are not clear to me, on both occasions, although the waitress was clearly not at all busy, no employee even looked our way, let alone attempted to talk to us.
+Unfortunately, for reasons not clear to me, on both occasions, although the waitress was clearly not at all busy, no employee even looked our way, let alone attempted to talk to us.
 Both times, it took more than twenty minutes before the waitress decided to acknowledge our presence and make a move to take our orders.

-The first time this happened, I was offended – what kind of customer service do these people practice?
+The first time this happened, I was offended.
+What kind of customer service do these people practice?
 Okay, so maybe they were having a bad day, or some strange thing was going on behind the scenes that we were unaware of.
-Still, a restaurant that has only two tables with customers (eight people total) should not have any problem serving them – there is really no plausible excuse for such a lack of attention to paying customers.
+Still, a restaurant that has only two tables with customers (eight people total) should not have any problem serving them.
+There is really no plausible excuse for such a lack of attention to paying customers.

 All things considered, although we will continue to journey to Houston once each summer to see an Astros game, we have made our final visit to the Home Plate Bar and Grill.
-If the food was just so spectacular that we could not resist, then we might suffer the insulting lack of customer service and return.
+If the food was so spectacular that we could not resist, then we might suffer the insulting lack of customer service and return.
 The burgers were good, but I’m sure there are dozens of burger joints in downtown Houston that serve tasty food and care about making the experience a good one for customers.

 We will look elsewhere for our game day food on our next trip to Houston.
 The Home Plate Bar and Grill has struck out.